-- A) When fighting from horseback, on a war-trained mount, add the Horsemanship EL to the EL of the weapon used to determine the applicable roll and damage modifiers for expertise. - B) The EL required to ride and control each type of mount, for which Horsemanship is applicable, is: - C) In combat, while charging only, the rating of a wartrained mount is added to the horsemanship EL of the rider IF that EL is sufficient to control the mount.
+- A) When fighting from horseback, on a war-trained mount, add the Horsemanship EL to the EL of the weapon used for all hit chance and damage modifiers. - B) The Horsemanship EL may always be used independently of the Weapon EL, i.e. one can be used offensively while the other is used defensively. - C) The EL required to ride and control each type of mount, for which Horsemanship is applicable, is listed in table 2.6. - D) In combat, while charging only, the rating of a wartrained mount is added to the horsemanship EL of the rider IF that EL is sufficient to control the mount.
+The same factor is added to the damage scored by a charge, if the mount is controlled. - E) The EL of a horseman that cares for his wounded mount is subtracted from its healing chance roll, in addition to any healing skills that he may have.
+The EL times 5 is his chance of determining how good the animal is without husbandry skill in horses.